kadena-community/kadena.js/packages/apps/docs/src/docs/explore-on-chain.md

 ## Fund the account wallet

-After you generate the keys and add an account name, the account name acts as a placeholder waiting for you to complete the next step to activate the account name as the owner of the wallet.
+After you generate the keys for an account, the account name acts as a placeholder waiting for you to complete the next step to identify the public key or account name that owns the wallet.
-Your wallet isn't yet associated with any particular **network** or any particular **chain**.
+Before you take this step, your wallet isn't associated with any particular **network** or any particular **chain**.
-If you click **Accounts** in the Chainweaver navigation panel, you'll see that the balance Does not exist on any chain in the network.
+In fact, if you view your account in Chainweaver navigation panel, you'll see that the balance displays **Does not exist** for every chain in the selected network.

 To fund the account wallet: